RaulCasado/minishell/README.md

             * If execve returns an error (like permission denied or not a valid executable format), we print a message ("...: Permission denied" for code EACCES, or "...: Is a directory" if trying to execute a directory, etc.) and exit with code 126 or appropriate value.
 We took care to match Bash´s conventions for these exit codes.

-          * If the command is a built-in even in a pipeline context, we don´t use execve; instead we directly call the built-in function in the child process.
+          * If the command is a built-in even in a pipeline context, we don´t use execve instead we directly call the built-in function in the child process.
 For example, if the pipeline is export VAR=42 | other_command, the first process (child) will run our builtin_export function.
 This won´t affect the parent´s environment, but that´s fine because in a pipeline, each segment runs in a subshell in real Bash as well.
 The built-in in a child will still produce output or effects for that child process (like export setting an env var that would only live for that subprocess lifetime).
 The child then exits with the status code returned by the built-in.

         * After execve or the built-in function call, the child calls exit(exit_code) to terminate, if it hasn´t been replaced by execve.
 (In case of a successful execve, the child will terminate when the executed program finishes on its own).
 Watch out with exit this is a common mistake we made in the beginning.
 If you forget to exit the child after execve, it will continue executing the rest of the shell code and may cause undefined behavior or crashes.
 Another common mistake is to exit when you are not in a child process.
 This can happen if you forget to check if the process is a child before calling exit.
 In this case, the shell will terminate and you will not be able to use it anymore(well just relaunch it but you know what I mean).